 - PM0: extra-fine particles, with diameters that are generally 1.0 micrometres and smaller.
 These can make their way into our bloodstream through the lungs.
 These include combustion particles, organic compounds and metals.

 PM 2.5 and PM 10 are the most considered PM sizes while measuring the quality of indoor air.
 These two sized are known to cause respiratory tract disorders and impair vision.
 For reference, the average mould spore can range from 1 micron to 40 microns in size.

 The monitor implements full WIFI connectivity and can send data in real-time to a cloud-based dashboard.

 Through a full graphical dashboard, visual, centralised data can be monitored across entire buildings or zones.
 The data can also be accessed through a mobile App, compatible with Android and iOS.

-The device conforms to Sensor IT’s Open Architecture Design (SOAD) introduces a new and innovative concept for Internet of Things devices, bringing a new level of adaptability and customisation to everything we design and manufacture whereby they can be customised to meet particular and specific requirements, as required by our customers.
+The device conforms with Sensor IT’s Open Architecture Design (SOAD), which introduces a new and innovative concept for Internet of Things devices.
+This brings a new level of adaptability and customisation to everything we design and manufacture whereby they can be customised to meet particular requirements, as put forward by our customers.

-The Air Quality Agent could, for instance, be redesigned to integrate with the customer’s monitoring, or even their SCADA, systems, with the data transmitted adapted to their specific communication protocol.
+The Air Quality Monitor could, for instance, be redesigned to integrate with the customer’s monitoring, or even their SCADA, systems, with the data transmitted adapted to their specific communication protocol.